jinleiphys/COLOSS/README.md

 - vsow, rsow, asow(real*8): depth, radius, and width parameters of the imaginary spin-orbit coupling term in OMP
 - rc(real*8): charge radius for Coulomb interaction in OMP

-### nonlocal_pot namelist: nonlocal, nonlocal_beta
+### nonlocalpot namelist: nonlocal, nlbeta
-- nonlocal(logical): determines whether to use a nonlocal form of OMP given in F. PEREY and B. BUCK(Nuclear Physics,32,353-380)
+- nonlocal(logical): determines whether to use a nonlocal form of OMP proposed by F. PEREY and B. BUCK(Nuclear Physics,32,353-380)
-- nonlocal_beta(real*8): beta parameter in F. PEREY and B. BUCK's nonlocal form of OMP
+- nlbeta(real*8): beta parameter in F. PEREY and B. BUCK's nonlocal form of OMP

 ## Output description
 - fort.1: the local copy of the input file